Mystery Snail Care Guide: Tank Size, Tank Mates, Food, Breeding, etc.

 Mystery snail

-Pomacea bridgesii: Mystery snail, Golden mystery snail, Mystery apple snail, Spike topped apple snail, Common apple snail, and Pomacea australis
+Pomacea bridgesii: Mystery snail, Golden mystery snail, Mystery apple snail, Spike topped apple snail, Common apple snail, and Pomacea australis.

 Pomacea diffusa: Mystery snail, Inca snail, Gold Inca snail, Golden Inca Snail, and Gold apple snail